 Although there are many effective solutions to problematic pet behaviors available to us, it’s important to understand that rarely an animal’s behavioral issues are so severe or pronounced, that even our best medical remedies fall short in attempting to modify the behavioral problem.
 Oftentimes though, we are able to vastly improve or even eradicate the behavioral problem.

-Some of the common behaviors in cats that can be treated with behavioral modification programs and environmental management include:
+Some common behaviors treated with behavioral modification programs include:

 Urinating and defecating outside the litter box is the most common problem behavior we encounter in cats, and is one of the primary reasons cats are forfeited to shelters.
 While this is indeed a very frustrating situation to deal with, we want to assure you that most cases of inappropriate elimination can be successfully treated, and our veterinarians have helped many owners regain their sanity and harmonious relationship with their troubled feline.